The Hot Gas Bypass Valve Explained

 Piping Configurations

-Generally speaking, there are three ways of piping in a hot gas bypass line.
+Generally speaking, there are three ways of piping in a hot gas bypass line:

-1. Evaporator inlet with a distributor; with this method, the hot gas bypass line shall be piped after the TX valve but before the distributor.
+With this method, the hot gas bypass line shall be piped after the TX valve but before the distributor.
+An auxiliary side connection (ASC) should be used.
+The ASC prevents TX valve operating issues as hot gas flows into the evaporator.

+This configuration can be employed when multiple evaporators are used.
 It should be noted that oil return to the compressor could be an issue due to refrigerant bypassing the evaporator coil.

 Share this article on: